 What if the wig or hairpiece that I choose costs more than I am entitled to?

 Where an item is purchased that is more than your entitlement balance you are responsible for the additional cost.
 For example if you have temporary hair loss and the wig or hairpiece you have chosen for your first purchase costs $495, the final cost to you will be $86.12.
-You or the supplier can claim the remaining $408.88 from Sector Services.
+You or the supplier can claim the remaining $408.88 from Sector Operations.

 What if my hair grows back for a while and then I lose it again?

 How do I claim?

 Your GP or medical specialist will inform you about the service payment and issue you with a medical certificate.
 All you will then need to do is go to a wig supplier and choose the right wig or hairpiece for you.
 Once you have chosen your wig, hairpiece or other item you may either request the supplier to make a claim to Sector Services on your behalf or make a claim yourself.

 Claim by supplier

 Claim by you

 Sector Services will not pay any claims unless they receive the following three items: